microsoft/vscode-docs/docs/csharp/package-management.md

 # NuGet in Visual Studio Code

 NuGet is the package manager for .NET.
-It defines how packages for .NET are created, hosted, and consumed, and provides the tools for each of those roles.
-You can manage your NuGet packages directly from the C# Dev Kit Solution explorer and commands in the Command Palette.
+It defines how packages for .NET are created, hosted, and consumed, and provides the tools for each of those functions.
 NuGet also manages the dependency tree on behalf of a project, so you only need to focus on the packages that you're directly using in a project.
-For more information, go to the [NuGet documentation](https://learn.microsoft.com/nuget/what-is-nuget).
+In Visual Studio Code, you can manage your NuGet packages either directly from the C# Dev Kit Solution explorer, or by using the Command Palette.
+To learn more about NuGet, go to the [NuGet documentation](https://learn.microsoft.com/nuget/what-is-nuget).

 * [NuGet Commands in C# Dev Kit](#nuget-commands-in-c-dev-kit)
 * [Dependency Management](#dependency-management)

-## NuGet Commands in C# Dev Kit
+## NuGet commands in C# Dev Kit

-In C# Dev Kit, you can perform NuGet package operations in either of two ways: commands in the Command Palette or through right-click actions in the C# Dev Kit Solution explorer.
-The below documentation details how to use each NuGet command through both of the two methods.
+In C# Dev Kit, you can perform NuGet package operations in either of two ways: by using the Command Palette (`kb(workbench.action.showCommands)`) or by right-clicking in the C# Dev Kit Solution explorer.
+The following sections describe how to use each NuGet command through both of the two methods.

 ### Add a package

-1. To add a NuGet package to your project, use the command “NuGet: Add NuGet Package”.
+1. To add a NuGet package to your project, use the command **NuGet: Add NuGet Package**.
 ![Screenshot showing command 'NuGet: Add NuGet Package' in the command palette ](images/package-management/nuget-command-addpackage.png)

-2. If you have more than one project in your solution, you will be asked to select which project you want to add the package to.
+2. If you have more than one project in your solution, you are asked to select which project you want to add the package to.
 ![Screenshot showing quickpick menu with dropdown options "Project" and "Project2"](images/package-management/nuget-command-addackage-projectselection.png)

 3. Then you can search for packages by name.